A great roll formed steel U channel can do wonders for your project’s cost- and time effectiveness. That’s why we

 U channel trim is a tall, skinny, formed metal product.

-Woven wire fabric and perforated metal are a classy architectural design component -- however, they have one major issue.
+Woven wire fabric and perforated metal are classy architectural design components -- however, they have one major issue.
 How do you finish the edges of these materials?
 Leave them bare to take the skin off the next unsuspecting passer-by?

 No!
 The most logical solution is to add an attractive, cohesive feature: U channel metal edge trim.

 Roll forming is the only viable way to consistently produce the skinny, extremely deep channels that MeshTrim features.

 Dahlstrom’s MeshTrim family of channels can be used individually, or in nested sets to provide numerous options for covering the edges of wire fabric panels.
 Dahlstrom can produce these channels with a combination of web widths ranging from 0.1 inches to 1 inch, leg heights from 1 inch to 3.5 inches, and overall part lengths from 5 to 30 feet.

 How a Steel U Channel Tops Off Your Project

 And now that MeshTrim is a standard option, wire mesh framing is much easier and more affordable to produce.
 A U channel frame that covers the entire perimeter of your product can remove the need for costly fabrications.